Maria of Montpellier: Life

 Since her birth, Marie was the legitimate heiress of the Lordship of Montpellier, because a clause of the marriage contract of her parents established that the firstborn child, boy or girl, would succeed in Montpellier on William VIII's death.

 In April 1187, William VIII repudiated Eudokia Komnene and married a certain Agnes, a relative of the Kings of Aragon.
-She bore him eight children, six sons and two daughters.
+They had eight children, six sons and two daughters.
 Although Eudokia entered in a convent in Aniane as a Benedictine nun, William VIII's second marriage was declared invalid and all the children born from this union declared illegitimate, so Marie remained as the undisputed heiress of Montpellier.

 Marie married Viscount Raymond Geoffrey II of Marseille, also named Barral, in 1192 or shortly before, but was widowed at the end of that year.
 Her second marriage, in December 1197, was to Count Bernard IV of Comminges, and at the insistence of her father, Marie renounced her rights over Montpellier in favor of her eldest half-brother William (IX), son of Agnes.

-From her marriage with Bernard IV, Marie had two daughters, Mathilde (by marriage Viscountess de la Barthe) and Petronille (by marriage Countess of Astarac).
+From her marriage with Bernard IV, Marie had two daughters, Mathilde (by marriage viscountess of la Barthe) and Petronille (by marriage countess of Astarac).
 The marriage was, however, notoriously polygamous (Bernard IV had two other living wives) and was finally annulled (some say on Marie's insistence, some say on that of King Peter II of Aragon) in 1201.
 Marie was once more heir to Montpellier with this annulment, but her father never recognized her and openly acknowledged his son William IX as his heir.

 William VIII died in 1202.
 Marie's half-brother William IX had taken control of the city, but she asserted her right to it.
-On 15 June 1204 Marie married Peter II of Aragon and thanks to a revolt against William IX, she was recognized as Lady of Montpellier.
+On 15 June 1204 Marie married Peter II of Aragon, and thanks to a revolt against William IX, she was recognized as Lady of Montpellier.

-From her marriage with Peter II, Marie gave birth to two children: Infanta Sancha (born in 1205, died aged one) and Infante James, the future King James I the Conqueror (born on 1 February 1208).
-Peter II immediately attempted to divorce her, hoping both to marry Maria of Montferrat, Queen of Jerusalem, and to claim Montpellier for himself.
+From her marriage with Peter II, Marie gave birth to two children: Sancha (born in 1205, died aged one) and James (born on 1 February 1208).
+Peter II attempted to divorce her, hoping both to marry Maria of Montferrat, queen of Jerusalem, and to claim Montpellier for himself.
 Marie's last years were spent in combating these political and matrimonial maneuvers.
 Pope Innocent III finally decided in her favor, refusing to permit the divorce.
 Marie died in Rome (21 April 1213) on her way back to Aragon, and Peter II a few months later (14 September 1213) at the Battle of Muret.
-Marie and Peter II's only surviving child, King James I, inherited Aragon and Montpellier.
+Marie and Peter II's only surviving child, James, inherited Aragon and Montpellier.